ADD-SP/ngx_waf/rust/README.md

 operation inside an `unsafe fn` needs its own `unsafe` block and every block and `unsafe impl` needs a `// SAFETY:` argument.

+## The shared memory and its attackers

+The core carries no allocator of its own for a zone: the bytes come from the slab of nginx (`ngx_slab_alloc_locked()`, through the `alloc_locked` callback) and the core never frees them.
+The hand written part is the layout of the segment and the search of the entries inside it, which is guarded on three
+levels:

+* **Bounds**: every pointer the core follows has to lie inside `[base, base + size)` and to be aligned.
+A table header is refused unless its capacity describes slots that fit in the segment, `filled <= capacity` and `cursor < capacity`; the directory entry that pointed at it is given back and a fresh table is built in its place.
+A directory chain that leaves the segment is cut where the segment ends, and a zone header that is not ours is never read (`zone_init()` rebuilds the zone instead).
+* **Vocabulary**: a remote client can only have values written (the 4 or 16 bytes of an address, counts, flags), never a length, an offset or a pointer.
+  The sizes come from the configuration (`waf_zone size=`) and from the slab.
+  A probe visits at most `PROBE_LIMIT` slots, and every entry is stored inside the walk of its own address, so a lookup never scans a full table.
+* **Version**: the zone header and the tables carry a magic and a `VERSION`; a segment written by another layout is rebuilt instead of being read with the wrong structures.

+The threat model has to be stated as well: a process of the same user can write the shared memory of nginx (and ptrace it), which no module inside the process can defend against.
+What the module defends is that remote input or a segment that was written over turns into undefined behaviour; it does not promise that the counters stay correct once the segment belongs to somebody else.

 ## Building

 The nginx `config` script drives cargo; `mise run build` at the repository root